Specialization, Complexity, and Resilience in Supply Chains

 Lorenzo Pesaresi

-I’m a PhD candidate in Economics at the University of Zürich.
+I am a Research Fellow in Economics at the Bank of Italy.
 My research interests are in Macroeconomics, Labor Economics, Search Theory, and Monetary Economics.